iwag/java-jersey-restful-server-client-sample/README.md

     }
 ```

-Now we can get by this path "localhost:8080/task/0" and 0 is set in argument id.
+Now we can get by this path "localhost:8080/task/0" and set 0 at argument id.

 ## JAXB tip